Skip to main content

 Redirection

-A command's input or output may be redirected using the typical Bash operators:
+Redirect a command’s input or output with the typical Bash operators:

 • < redirect stdin